 - Off Campus Options and Family Issues

 Your Dorm Team and Dorm-Life Support

 The Dorm Staff’s office (Ext.
-484) is located in the 1F of SD1.
+555 or 484) is located in the 1F of SD1.
 They are a team of 3 working from 8:30am to 12:00 noon and from 1:00pm to 5:00pm every day including weekends and public holidays.
 They assist with check in/out, storage use, dorm maintenance issues, etc.

 Other Members of the Dorm Team

 The OSS, OGA and Accounting work very closely with the Dorm Director and Staff